 Over the past several years we have been hearing how our industry continues to become more and more commoditized.
 There are a number of reasons for this including low barriers to entry, the proliferation of the job boards and VMS systems and the rise of the CPO.
 But another reason why the industry has become commoditized-one that is hardly ever mentioned-is how sales professionals in the IT staffing industry sell.
 Part of the reason why the industry has become so commoditized in large part can be attributed to the way in which sales professionals sell IT staffing services.

-Below 5 indicators that you’re a transactional sales professional
+Below are the 5 indicators that you’re a transactional sales professional

 This classic transactional sales tactic is by far the most common and most deadly.
 “Hi Mr. customer, it’s Dan Fisher from ABC Company, I was calling to check in.
 Do you have any needs?”